epijim/made-mistakes/_posts/articles/2013-09-29-paper-53-drawing-water-waves.md

 	<figcaption>Wave lines drawn with a pencil using our blue-gray base color.</figcaption>
 </figure>

-A [Pogo Connect Smart Pen]({{ site.url }}{% post_url /articles/2013-07-08-pogo-connect-smart-pen %}) works great for this step.
-It allows you to draw lightly and avoid going too heavy in an area.
-If you're finger painting or using a normal capacitive stylus, remember to move quickly with your pencil strokes --- the quicker you draw the lighter the mark.

 ### White Wave Crests and Foam

-Crests or areas where waves might be crashing against land I go heavy with a white pencil and try to make it textured and scratchy.
-Criss-crossing or hatching my strokes is one way of doing this quickly.
-If you remember my [guide on painting clouds]({{ site.url }}{% post_url /articles/2013-09-05-paper-53-drawing-sky-clouds %}), the technique is the same.

 <figure class="half">
 	<a href="{{ site.url }}/images/paper-53-white-foam-detail-lg.jpg"><img src="{{ site.url }}/images/paper-53-white-foam-detail.jpg" alt="screenshot of wave foam zoomed in"></a>